 10 Facts About Native Canadian Communities

-Native Canadian - Canadian - Indigenous Communities - Food for thought
+Native Canadian - Canadian - Indigenous Communities

 Did you know that 5% of the Canadian population identifies as an Aboriginal person?
 That’s over 1.8 million people!

-Read more to discover ten facts about Indigenous Canadian communities you never knew!
+Ten facts about Indigenous Canadian communities you never knew!

-2. The First Nations
+2. The First Nations: Canada’s Original Peoples

 The term “First Nations” describes Canada’s original occupants, and was chosen in 1980 in the Declaration of First Nations to reflect the status of Canada’s first people as equal builders in the nation.
 Over a million Canadians identified as First Nations on the 2021 Census, but First Nations is a political identity that brings together over 630 different Nations, primarily those south of the Arctic.